Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 The fish is not just peaceful but also too timid to fight over food so if you have more aggressive fish in the aquarium, your Blue Eye Spotted Rainbowfish might be taken advantage of and outdone at meals.

 These fish have beautiful coloration, which gets more intense and pronounced in larger schools.
+In fact, they made it to my list of super colorful freshwater fish.

 They also remain small throughout their lives, growing to a maximum of about 1.5 inches.